Číhošť miracle: Basic overview

 During a church service held on 11 December 1949 in the Church of the Assumption of the Virgin Mary in Číhošť, several witnesses noticed that a half-metre long iron cross standing on the main altar moved several times on its own.
 The next day, one of them notified the priest, Josef Toufar, about the unusual event.
 Toufar claimed that he didn't notice anything, stating that he was in the pulpit, with his back to the altar and the cross.
 Later, he recorded the testimonies of 19 witnesses and soon after that, on 21 December, SNB (Czechoslovak National Security Corps) officers arrived to the village to examine the church.

 The information about the miracle quickly spread and caught the attention of the authorities of the Communist state established after the coup d'état of 1948 in Czechoslovakia.
-The StB (State Security) decided to exploit the event for propaganda purposes to discredit the Roman Catholic Church.
+The StB (State Security) decided to exploit the event for propaganda purposes to discredit the Catholic Church.
 In January 1950, they arrested Toufar and forced him—under brutal torture—to testify that he faked the miracle by installing a mechanical device leading from the pulpit to the cross.
 According to their version, he operated the device in order to deceive parishioners.
 During the interrogation, they took him back to Číhošť to film a falsified reconstruction of the event.
 Toufar was so badly beaten that in some passages of the film he had to be replaced by another priest.
 Shortly after that, he was transferred to a closely guarded state hospital in Prague, where he died on 25 February 1950, under a false name.

 The court case of the "Číhošť Miracle" was heavily manipulated by the Communist authorities.
 It was reopened in 1968, during a period of political liberalization in Czechoslovakia, however, the investigation was stopped after the Warsaw Pact invasion of Czechoslovakia.
 Josef Toufar was fully rehabilitated only in 1998.

 In 2013, the Czech Bishops' Conference announced the intention to start the process of beatification for him.
 Historian Tomáš Petráček was appointed as a postulator of his case.